test666v2/Deterministic-password-generator/README.md

 Copy / paste the password

-To get some help, typing in the terminal the script name and any characters displays a small help text:
+To get some help, typing in the terminal the script name and any other characters displays a small help text:

 >user@computer:~$ **/path/to/dt_pass_gen.sh whatever**
 >>Deterministic password generator (VERY EARLY ALPHA - things may change)